omnetpp/cmake/README.md

 * Limit my build approach to one interface rather than the default two with OMNet++
 * Allow me to integrate it with ease into other editors than Eclipse such as JetBrains CLion
-* Try to make it work for OMNet++ 6.0 preview release
+* Try to make it work for OMNeT++ 6.0 preview release

 Caveats
 -------